 - services for which you pay, such as cleaning or gardening.

-As experts within this field, we can work alongside you to ensure that you are claiming all of your allowable expenses.
+As experts in this field, we can work alongside you to ensure that you are claiming all the expenses you are entitled to.

 For commercial properties, capital allowances may be claimed in respect of plant and machinery supplied by the landlord.
 The allowances are calculated in the same way as for trades and are deducted as an expense.

-If you let residential property you will need to keep records of rent received and your expenses in order to work out the profit that will be liable to tax.
+If you let residential property you will need to keep records of rent received and your expenses in order to work out the profit that will be liable for tax.

-Whether it is a residential or holiday letting, in the UK or overseas, the records should include details of your:
+Whether it is a residential or holiday letting, in the UK or overseas, the records should include details of:

 - allowable expenses

-It is essential to maintain up-to-date records.
+It is essential to maintain accurate, up to date records.
 Let the experts help you – contact Tuchbands today.

 Forming a limited company

 We are often asked, ‘Should I form a Limited Company?’
 The reality is that there is no easy answer.
 Each situation has to be judged individually.
-As well as the obvious issues of tax and national insurance contributions there are many other potentially relevant factors, such as:
+As well as the obvious issues of tax and national insurance contributions, there are many other potentially relevant factors to consider, such as: